jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 See :ref:`ex_autofit`

+There is no option in the xlsx file format that can be used to say "autofit columns on loading".
+Auto-fitting of columns is something that Excel does at runtime when it has access to all of the worksheet information as well as the Windows functions for calculating display areas based on fonts and formatting.

+The ``worksheet.autofit()`` method simulates this behavior by calculating string widths using metrics taken from Excel.
+As such there are some limitations to be aware of when using this method:

+- It is a simulated method and may not be accurate in all cases.
+- It is based on the default font and font size of Calibri 11.
+It will not give accurate results for other fonts or font sizes.

+This isn't perfect but for most cases it should be sufficient and if not you can set your own widths, see below.

 The ``autofit()`` method won't override a user defined column width set with ``set_column()`` or ``set_column_pixels()`` if it is greater than the autofit value.
 This allows the user to set a minimum width value for a column.